 A term policy has an end, usually a certain age, a year, or length of time.
 Policies can have terms that last anywhere between one and 30 years.
 The significant difference between short and long terms is usually the premium you pay.
 Shorter-term plans generally have lower premiums, while longer plans typically don’t.

 The average life expectancy in the U.S. is 78.7 years.
-The most popular life insurance option is 20-year policies.
-If you buy a policy when you’re 55, there is a good chance you’ll outlive it.
+The most popular life insurance option is a 20-year policy.
+If you buy a policy when you’re 55, there is a good chance you may outlive your coverage.
 Many term policies expire before the insured person dies, so their beneficiaries receive no payout.

 For this reason, term policies are best for people who don’t need coverage for life—only enough to ensure beneficiaries can pay off any large debts and have some financial reserves if something unexpected happens.